Rough Cut Lumber vs. Dimensional Lumber

 Additionally, dimensional lumber is always sold in predetermined, specific sizes.

 As you can see, there’s a fine distinction between these two different types of wood lumber.
-However, each serves their own specific purpose and can be used for a vast variety of projects.
+However, each serves its own specific purpose and can be used for a vast variety of projects.
 For more information on building supplies and lumber in Nashville, TN, give Oakley Lumber Company a call, today.
 With over 73 years of experience, we are happy to help you.